What we fund

-The Safe Communities Program will invest $600,000 across the five categories below.
-The descriptions are intended only to provide guidance and do not exclude other potential approaches.
-Proposals in each category will be considered equally.
+The Safe Communities Program supports nonprofit work in five categories.
+The descriptions below are intended only to provide guidance and do not exclude other potential approaches.
+Proposals in each category are considered equally.

 Eligible organizations may submit only one application in only one category.

 - Crime Prevention and Deterrence | Build a safe community that offers opportunity for all people by activating residents to improve community safety as well as investing in economic and educational mobility to develop alternatives to illicit activity, particularly for people who were previously incarcerated or involved in the justice system.
 This may include job training or placement programs as well as educational programs about illicit substances to prevent impaired driving.

 - Human Trafficking | Support minors or adults who are survivors of human trafficking through high-quality services such as health care, substance abuse treatment, mental health services, housing, immigration services or other critical needs.

 - Substance Dependence Services | Guide people to overcome substance dependence or misuse by providing wraparound services that may include substance abuse counseling and treatment, mental health services, or support strategies to develop personal resilience.

 - Survivor Assistance | Help survivors and their loved ones overcome the financial, health, or other challenges they face as a result of being victims of gun violence or other crimes.
 This may include education assistance.